- Visit Goodlettsville

 Frontier Life Focus Tour (Up to 79 students - $8.00 per student, 80 or more students - $10.00 per student)

-Travel back in time with a visit to North Carolina, untamed western frontier, with the Mansker’s Station Focus Tour.
+Travel back in time with a visit to North Carolina, untamed western frontier, with the Mansker's Station Focus Tour.
 This tour will make history come to life for school groups of all ages with live demonstrations and hands-on activities.
-In this tour, we offer activities such as farming and gardening, hauling of water, washing clothes, cooking, woodworking, blacksmithing, or an 18th century schoolhouse lesson.
-School groups can choose two activities to participate in that will provide a hands-on experience and help to build a bridge of understanding from the past to present.
+In this tour, we offer activities such as trading, woodworking, blacksmithing, and an 18th century schoolhouse lesson.
+Other activities may include gardening, laundry, or games.
 Activities and demonstrations available may vary depending on weather, time of year, and volunteer availability.
 This tour is approximately 2 hours.